algolia/instantsearch/docs/src/advanced/integrate-with-nuxt.md

 In the `asyncData` method, multiple things happen:
 1. you first manually start the store which will launch the first query to Algolia `searchStore.start()`
-2. you then wait for the query to be done so that you got all the results in the store with `store.waitUntilInSync()` method
+2. you then wait for the query to be done so that you get all the results in the store with `store.waitUntilInSync()` method
 3. you return the serialized version of the store so that it can be passed to the frontend `return { serializedSearchStore: searchStore.serialize() }`

 The next step is exposing the `searchStore` to the template.